nocturnetech/_EnglishThesaurus/README.md

 This program accounts for:
 - case sensitivity (e.g. France, france, FraNce, FRANCE, etc.)
 - typos (e.g. appleee, rainn)
-- Words that don't exist in the dictionary
+- words that don't exist in the dictionary